-The terms of the Managing Directors' service agreement shall be specified in writing and approved by the Board of Directors.
-The terms specify the remuneration elements, as well as the payments upon termination of service.
+The terms of the CEO's service agreement shall be specified in writing and approved by the Board of Directors.
+The terms specify the elements of the remuneration, as well as payments upon termination of service.

-The Managing Director's service agreement is typically until further notice, but it can also be in force for a certain fixed period.
+The CEO's service agreement is typically until further notice, but it can also be in force for a specific fixed period.

-The notice period of the Managing Director's service agreement is determined so that it is in line with the market practice existing at the time that the service agreement is entered into.
-The notice period for both parties is typically six months.
+The notice period of the CEO's service agreement is determined so that it is in line with the market practice existing at the time that the service agreement is entered into.